pangers/Intelligence-iOS-Framework/README.md

 ```

+The downloadGeofences method can return as an error:

+* NSError with domain LocationError.domain ("LocationError"), and code DownloadGeofencesError (6001)

 ### Start/Stop monitoring geofences ###

 Once you have Geofences you could start tracking the user's location and be notified of when a user enters or exits a given Geofence.